nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     * `patient n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is associated with having depression.

     * `delete 903` : Deletes the student that has the id of 903 (This is different from the natural ordering of the list).

+    * `appointment pid/1 d/2022-12-12 12:00 att/true ad/This is a dummy appointment` : Adds an appointment for patient index 1 to the address book at 12pm on 12 December 2022.

+    * `deleteappointment 900` : Deletes the appointment that has the id of 900 (This is different from the natural ordering of the list).

     * `clear` : Deletes all patient information from the CogniCare application.